St Tropez, France

 Nine of the sublime J Class yachts are still racing today, including the 39m/128ft charter yacht ENDEAVOUR, the 37m/120ft charter yacht ‘Shamrock V’ and the 40m/131ft charter yacht RAINBOW, and it’s hoped as many as possible will be able to make the Mediterranean fixture.

 Celebrating its 20th year, the 2018 regatta will not be alone in marking a special milestone.
 A fleet of fabulous Fife yachts, which sport the world-famous dragon, will be welcomed at the event to commemorate the yard's 130th anniversary.

 There is much to look forward to at the upcoming St Tropez sailing fixture.
 To be there as part of a private yacht charter or to compete as part of a regatta charter, get in touch with your preferred charter broker.

 LOCAL DESTINATION INFORMATION

 A hedonistic haven of elegance embodying the charm of Mediterranean village life and the iridescent glamour of the Côte d’Azur, St Tropez is as iconic as it is captivating.
-Peppered with exclusive restaurants, designer boutiques and pastel painted houses that line the cobble stone streets; it has long attracted the world’s elite to its atmospheric and unabashed extravagance.
+Peppered with exclusive restaurants, designer boutiques and pastel painted houses that line the cobble stone streets, the town has long attracted the world’s elite with its atmospheric and unabashed extravagance.

 One of the most high profile locations for yacht charter, the French Riviera is the ultimate destination to see and be seen.
 With spectacular coastlines, stunning beaches and exquisite cuisine, the French Riviera exudes sophistication, offering a variety of indulgent attractions which lures visitors back time and again.